MCmengde/zuiljMark/README.md

-# zuiljmark
+# zuiljMark
- A tool to label images
+This is a tool to label words in picture, then save the result as `xml` file.